microsoft/hands-on-lab-azure-functions/docs/workshop.md

 # The tenant id can be easily find by searching for "Tenant properties" in the search bar of the Azure Portal.

 # Option 1 : Local Environment or Dev Container
-az login --tenant <your tenant id or domain.com>
+az login --tenant <your-tenant-id or domain.com>
 # Option 2 : Github Codespace : you might need to specify --use-device-code parameter to ease the az cli authentication process
-az login --use-device-code --tenant <your tenant id or domain.com>
+az login --use-device-code --tenant <your-tenant-id or domain.com>

 # Display your account details
 az account show